Prune and Plum (Prunus spp.) - Russeting

 Cool (not necessarily freezing) weather and wet fruit, especially from pink-blossom stage until 3 weeks after petal fall can cause russeting.
 'Golden Delicious' is most susceptible to russeting.
 This kind of weather may be the cause or may only encourage growth of the fungi and bacteria discussed below.

-Many spray materials (including surfactants), especially emulsifiable concentrates and materials containing copper, zinc, or calcium, if not evenly distributed by spray equipment can produce a russet on apples.
+Many spray materials (including surfactants), especially emulsifiable concentrates and materials containing copper, zinc, or calcium, if not evenly distributed by spray equipment can result in a russet on apples.
 Ferbam or Syllit use during bloom can also result in russeting.

 Several fungi can also russet fruit including Podosphaera leucotricha, which causes powdery mildew.
 Cultivars susceptible to powdery mildew, such as Jonathan and McIntosh, can develop this type of russeting.
 Aureobasidium pullulans and Rhodotorula glutinis are fungi common on the surface of apple fruit and leaves and have been associated with fruit russeting.
 Some biological control products contain these fungi and can increase fruit russet under certain conditions.
 Fruit are susceptible to this kind of russet during bloom and at least 4 weeks after petal fall.
 A study in Hood River, OR found that these later 2 fungi were not major factors contributing to russet of d'Anjou pear fruit.

 Several different kinds of bacteria including Erwinia herbicola and Pseudomonas sp. that produce high levels of the plant hormone indole-3-acetic acid (IAA) cause russeting.
 These bacteria have been shown to increase russeting when inoculated onto pear fruit.

 Fuji apples have a newly described but unknown cause of russeting, which has been called flecking.
 Severity increases during alternate years.